 The power of Salesforce lies in the ability to customize an org, much of which can be done quickly, by an admin or consultant using declarative (point-and-click) configuration.
-What this boils down to, is this: adding and modifying metadata is easy to do, but get it wrong and face serious consequences.
+What this boils down to is this: adding and modifying metadata is easy to do, but get it wrong and face serious consequences.
 Deleting metadata is an even scarier thought.

-The only way to increase both the speed changes can be made, and to mitigate risk, is to have a well understood implementation lifecycle that manages changes to the org metadata rigorously.
+The only way to increase both the speed that changes can be made, and to mitigate risk, is to have a well understood implementation lifecycle that manages changes to the org metadata rigorously.
 Lose control of the metadata and you lose control of the org.
 This is what we advocate!

 “The most important post EVER for the #Salesforce #professional (IMHO)”

 Fabrice Cathala – Salesforce Solution Architect and MVP